-You can adjust the location of the blocking port in a MSTP network by modifying the Port Priority and the Path Cost of the ports on the switch.
+You can adjust the location of the blocking port in an MSTP network by modifying the Port Priority and the Path Cost of the ports on the switch.
 Modifying the Port Priority adjusts the blocking port between two switches.
-Modify the Port Cost adjusts the location of the blocking port in a MSTP loop.
+Modify the Port Cost adjusts the location of the blocking port in an MSTP loop.

-To modify the Port Priority and the Path Cost of the ports on a MSTP switch for the MSTI instance only, follow these steps:
+To modify the Port Priority and the Path Cost of the ports on an MSTP switch for the MSTI instance only, please follow the below steps:

-- 1. Choose the correct MSTI Spanning Tree instance from the drop down list under Instance ID (see Figure 65). - 2.
-Choose the correct port number from the drop down list under Port, and enter the proper value under the Priority and the Admin.
+- 1. Choose the correct MSTI Spanning Tree instance from the drop-down list under Instance ID (see Figure 56). - 2.
+Choose the correct port number from the drop-down list under Port, and enter the proper value under the Priority and the Admin.
 Path Cost text box, - 3.
-Click on the Update Setting button (see Figure 65). - 4.
+Click on the Update Setting button (see Figure 56). - 4.
 Save the configuration (see the Save Configuration Page)

-Figure 65: Port Cost & Priority
+Figure 56: Port Cost & Priority